Elena' s AI Blog

 [10, 11, 12]]], dtype=int32) >

-We can just define the global seed with the set_seed function.
-In this case, the system combines the defined global seed and an arbitrary random seed.
-After the restart, we got the same shuffled data order when we re-ran the code.
+We can define just the global seed with the tf.random.set_seed() function.
+In this case, TensorFlow combines the defined global seed with an arbitrary operation seed.
+After a restart, the same shuffled data order is reproduced when we re-run the code.

 tf.random.set_seed(seed=57)